genai-musings/template-repo-template/CONTRIBUTING.md

 ## Contributing Instructions

-- For code updates, bug fixes or documentation updates please create and submit a pull request.
+- For code updates, bugfixes or documentation updates please create and submit a pull request.

-- To report an issue or a bug, please open a [GitHub issue](https://github.com/<orgname>/<reponame>/issues/new)
+- To report an issue or a bug, please open a [GitHub issue](https://github.com/orgname/reponame/issues/new)